ding-lab/BreakPointSurveyor/README.md

 [Installation details](./INSTALL.md).

 [Getting started with the Synthetic branch](#getting_started) section below has instructions on working with a relatively small test dataset.
+See also the [BPS developer guide](Development.md).

 ## Output